StevenPate/pate-stack/src/now.md

 The bookstore just came up for sale.
 I would love to buy it, but probably need some help.
 Want to help me?
 Let me know!
 I have a ton of ideas.
 An <em>imperial</em> ton, even.

+I continue to tinker with crafting an online bookselling experience that foregrounds bookstore identity and curation, leveraging APIs, a modern tech stack and all the things that make the web a little bit better these days.
+Right now, I'm playing with it at <a href="https://tbr.fyi">tbr.fyi</a>.
 Otherwise I van be found having fun outside, writing about reading, thinking about coding, and getting to know our new community.

 ## This page was inspired by the [/now movement](https://sivers.org/nowff).